hritikbharucha/Custom_Porechop_ABI/README.md

+Porechop *ab initio* version.

-This is my custom version of porechop.
-It contains a wrapper for my adapter finder tool, allowing adapter inference from the reads.
+This version of porechop contains a wrapper for my [adapter finder](https://github.com/qbonenfant/adaptFinder) tool, allowing adapter inference from the reads.

+It automatically integrate the infered adapter to the Porechop adapter list.

 ## REQUIREMENT
 The requirement are the same as porechop, except you'll also need to install networkx.